TampereES/website-2022/src/content/pages/projects.md

 ---
 title: Projects
 projects:
+- template: Content room
+  title: Content room
+  description: The place for all the content creators of Tampere universities.
+Podcasts,
+    online events, photoshoots, you name it.
+By booking a time you can access all the tools content creator needs.
+Located in Platform 6 next to main campus.
 - template: coder sauna
   title: Coder sauna
   description: Coder sauna is for meeting up with excited coders, getting to know